Nitrokey/nitrokey-documentation/source/components/nethsm/administration.rst

 Similarly to the concept of partitions, NetHSM supports the more flexible *Namespaces* which group keys, administrators, and users on a NetHSM into separate subsets.
 Users can only see and use keys in the same Namespace and can only see users in the same Namespace.
 It is not possible to see users and to see and use keys of other Namespaces.
 When a new user is created, it inherits the Namespace of the user that created it.
+Users can belong to one Namespace only but not to more.
 The available storage capacity is shared between all Namespaces.
 An practically unlimited amount of Namespaces can be used without requiring additional licenses.